 Note that this FSR is not a load cell or strain gauge, and it is not suitable for precision force measurements.
 While it can be used for high-resolution dynamic measurement, only qualitative results are generally attainable.
 Force accuracy ranges from 5% to 25% depending on a number of factors, and the resolution is better than 0.5% of the full range.
 Please see the resources tab for more information, including force-vs-resistance curves, integration notes, usage tips, and suggested electrical circuits.

 Interlink refers to this product as part number FSR 406 in their FSR 400 series.
-We have eight versions of force-sensing resistors available, which lets you choose the one with the dimensions that best suit your application:
+We have seven versions of force-sensing resistors available, which lets you choose the one with the dimensions that best suit your application:

 Note that the last two sensors in this list are FSLPs (force-sensing linear potentiometers) that let you detect both the amount of applied force and where on the strip the force was applied.